wp-plugins/wp-rss-multi-importer/readme.txt

 Assign multiple categories using a comma delimited list:
 [wp_rss_multi_importer category="#,#,#"]

+Use the Feed to Post option and turn the feed articles into blog posts.

 Use the widget.
 If your theme allows for widgets, you'll find the RSS Multi Importer Widget there.
 Configure your feeds in the administration panel, then choose the categories, number of posts, sorting method, optional scrolling, and more in the widget admin.